Voorhees Township Property Inspection Program

 Appeals are heard by the County Board of Taxation.
 Property owners can be represented by an attorney, but that is not necessary.
 Evidence, usually “comparable sales” to support a competent valuation conclusion should be presented.
 After reviewing the facts presented, the Board will render a decision as to whether an adjustment is in order.

 If you are not satisfied with the decision of the Camden County Board of Taxation, you have the right to file an appeal with the Tax Court of the State of New Jersey.
-This must be done within 45 days of your County Board Judgment date. <Link to Tax Court Webpage>, <Link to Tax Court Appeal Packet.>
+This must be done within 45 days of your County Board Judgment date.
+Click here to go to the NJ Tax Court webpage, Click here for a “Local Property Tax Complaint Packet”.

 Michael C. Kane, CTA